 This tutorial discusses using the Spyder4Pro to calibrate screens which have no adjustability other than their brightness.
 This includes all Mac screens, and all laptops.
-It might also include cheap desktop screens with no buttons or menus to control their color.
+It might also include cheap desktop screens with no buttons or menus to control their colour.

 (To the best of my knowledge, this tutorial should be fairly applicable to the Spyder3Pro as well, though not precisely.)